An easy recipe for 5-ingredient shrimp and arugula salad. You will not believe how good this simple healthy Italian-inspired shrimp salad is!

 Simple shrimp arugula salad

 What made it so special?
-The attention to detail–using the best quality ingredients, dressing them with simply fresh lemon juice and extra virgin olive oil, and letting the flavors shine through.
-When you start with great seafood and the freshest produce, you don’t have to add much to it.
+The attention to detail - using the best quality ingredients, dressing them with simply fresh lemon juice and extra virgin olive oil, and letting the fresh flavor shine through.
+When you start with great seafood and the freshest produce, you don't have to add much to it.

-I knew this salad was a dish I could easily recreate at home.
-I love bringing this simple recipe from that little Italian kitchen to my own.
-It fits in perfectly with the way I like to cook–using real whole food ingredients and creating easy no-fuss meals.
+I knew this seafood salad was a dish I could easily recreate at home.
+I love bringing this simple recipe from that little Italian kitchen to my own kitchen.
+It fits in perfectly with the way I like to cook - using real whole food ingredients and creating easy no-fuss meals.

-Since this salad uses cooked shrimp, you can cook the shrimp in advance or buy the shrimp already cooked at your local fish market.
-Just be sure to get big, beautiful shrimp like you would use for shrimp cocktail.
+Or you can buy the shrimp already cooked at your local fish market or grocery store.
+Just be sure to get larger shrimp as you would use for a shrimp cocktail.
 The rest of the salad takes less than five minutes to put together.

-The original salad was finished with shaved Parmesan.
+The original salad was finished with shaved Parmesan cheese.
 I substituted avocado here to make it dairy-free.
-But you could even leave it out.
-I think it’s the combination of the spicy arugula, sweet shrimp, tangy lemon, and fruity olive oil that makes this salad so good.
+But you could make it either way.
+I think it's the combination of the rest of the ingredients - spicy arugula, sweet shrimp, tangy lemon, and fruity olive oil - that makes this healthy salad so good.

 Just looking at this shrimp and arugula salad reminds me of that sunny terrace in Italy.